 Buying a Condo in Pattaya needs careful consideration.
-If you wish to buy a condo in Pattaya then you should also read the buying a condo in Bangkok as well as buying a condo in Thailand to give you an overview of the property market in Thailand as well as the laws such as usufructs, servitude’s as well a zoning and property restrictions and consider having a due diligence report done on your property before you make a deposit for the condo unit.
-Always speak to a lawyer if you want to buy a condo in Pattaya.
+If you wish to buy a condo in Pattaya then you should also read the buying a condo in Bangkok as well as buying a condo in Thailand to give you an overview of the property market in Thailand as well as the laws such as the usufruct in Thailand, servitude’s as well a zoning and property restrictions and consider having a due diligence in Thailand done on your property before you make a deposit for the condo unit.
+Always speak to our real estate lawyer in Bangkok if you want to buy a condo in Pattaya.

 This is a property brief on Pattaya.
 The Pattaya condo market is very unpredictable and fluctuates more than Bangkok, Phuket or Hua Hin.
 The Jomtien area showed the highest supply over the years however more condominium developments have moved towards the Pratumnak area of Pattaya.
 The property market unlike the Phuket Condo market as well as the Bangkok Condo market, Pattaya tends to have many Russian and Thai buyers with the rest coming from China, Singapore as well as Hong Kong.